fleather-editor/fleather/doc/images.md

 There is no default implementation of this interface since resolving image sources is always application-specific.

-> Note that prior to 0.7.0 Zefyr did provide simple default implementation of
+> Note that prior to 0.7.0 Fleather did provide simple default implementation of
-> `ZefyrImageDelegate` however it was removed as it introduced unnecessary
+> `FleatherImageDelegate` however it was removed as it introduced unnecessary
 > dependency on `image_picker` plugin.

-### Implementing ZefyrImageDelegate
+### Implementing FleatherImageDelegate

 For this example we will use [image_picker](https://pub.dev/packages/image_picker) plugin which allows us to select images from device's camera or photo gallery.